hbc/NGS_Data_Analysis_Course/sessionIII/lessons/07_functional_analysis.md

 ### REVIGO

-[REVIGO](http://revigo.irb.hr/) is a web-based tool that can take our list of GO terms, collapse redundant terms by emantic similarity, and summarize them graphically.
+[REVIGO](http://revigo.irb.hr/) is a web-based tool that can take our list of GO terms, collapse redundant terms by semantic similarity, and summarize them graphically.

 ![REVIGO_input](../img/revigo_input.png)